How Debt Relief Programs Work

 • Provides a structured repayment plan based on the individual’s financial situation.

-• Can negatively impact credit scores.
+• Cons: It can negatively impact credit scores.

 • Some programs may charge high fees for their services.